Radius of a Circle Calculator

 Engineering and Construction

 Engineers constantly work with radius calculations when designing circular components.
 Wheel designers need to know the radius to calculate rim sizes, spoke lengths, and load distribution.
 Architects calculate radii when designing circular windows, domes, or curved walls.
 Even road engineers use radius calculations when designing highway curves - a larger radius means a gentler, safer curve.
+Understanding the formula linking radius and circumference is essential for dimensional accuracy.

 Manufacturing and Production